Varmint of Burke's Garden: Hunting the varmint

 To aid in the creature's capture, the board of supervisors of Tazewell County contacted Clell and Dale Lee, two of the best-known big-game hunters then active in the United States.
 The men were residents of Arizona, but were requested to come to Virginia to help local residents.
 Dale Lee was in Venezuela hunting jaguars, but his brother Clell was available and answered the call.
 He arrived in Bluefield to find himself coolly received by local farmers; however, Mrs. Meek, the wife of one of the men, was kinder, and invited him to stay at her home.

 Lee identified the animal by a track that had been left in a block of ice.
 His diagnosis shocked many, as no coyotes had been seen in the area in memory.
 Accompanied by the sheriff, as well as by local farmers, hunters, and game wardens, Lee and his dogs soon found the scent, following it for around five hours before nightfall.

 Lee ordered all parties back to the hunt at dawn the next morning.
 The sheriff objected, saying that nobody in the county hunted on Sundays; Lee, however, explained that he had found a fresh scent, and saw no reason to impose upon locals any longer than necessary.
 Learning that the animal had struck again that night, killing two sheep, Lee stationed hunters near the site of the attack and set his dogs back on the scent.
 A Burke's Garden resident, Alfred Jones, killed the coyote after a chase of a few hours.
 Jones was accompanied by Dewey Tibbs and Hugh Cox.
 The coyote was killed in the Joe Moss Cemetery.
 Local residents were jubilant, and a dinner was held in Lee's honor.

 The coyote measured nearly 4.5 ft long and weighed 35 lb, and its fangs were an inch long.
 It was initially strung up in the local schoolyard, and more than 3,000 people came to see the dead animal.
 Later, it was hung from a tree near the Tazewell County Court House, attracting a further 7,500 visitors.
-The animal was stuffed and is currently on display at the Crab Orchard Museum in Tazewell, Virginia.
+The "varmint" was stuffed and is currently on display at the Crab Orchard Museum in Tazewell, Virginia.